OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) for Windows.
 The free **Community** edition will work fine.

-**Note:** During installation, select the following modules to be added to Visual Studio.
+> 📃**NOTE:** During installation, select the following modules to be added to Visual Studio.

 1. ASP.NET and web development
 2. Azure development